 Get a low disk space warning and want to extend partition Windows 10 to solve it?
 Fortunately, you come to the right place.
 Here we will show you how to extend C drive in Windows 10 without formatting or losing data.
 And two ways are offered to you.

-Windows 10 Partition Is Almost Full
+Extend Partition Windows 10 When C Drive Is Almost Full

 After using a PC for a period of time, more and more data are saved on your partition, and the data occupy much disk space.
 Although the hard drive you use is relatively big, it is most likely that your hard drive is almost full or only C drive is running out of space.

 When there is no disk space, you will find your partition bar gets red.
 Sometime Windows will prompt you a specific message "You are running very slow on disk space on local disk (C:).
 Click here to see if you can free space on this drive".

 - Your computer runs very slowly.

 - You probably fail to store large files or folders to the hard drive.

 If there is not enough disk space, perhaps some of your needs can’t be met, for example, system upgrade, program or software installation.